apollosolutions/retail-supergraph/use-cases/get-products-in-many-ways.md

 This simple approach gives us the least amount of data needed to render a row on the home page and give a link to a product page.
 With the id you can link to a product page with a relative URL of something like `/p/{res.data.searchProducts[0].id}` or, in this case `/p/product%3A2` ("%3A" is the encoded value for ":").

-When clicked, we would go to a PDP (product display page).
+When clicked, we would go to a PDP (product details page).
 Using the id in the URL, we can then make a query like the following to supply all the bulk of the PDPs information:

 query: